KaioVittor2/M1/Semana_05/Exercicios/lista_01.md

 Escolha a opção que responde corretamente:

 a) Imprime os números pares de 1 a 10.
+//alternativa A

 b) Imprime os números ímpares de 1 a 10.